codecrafters-io/docker-starter-nim/README.md

 # Usage

-1. Ensure you have `go` installed locally
+1. Ensure you have `nim (1.0)` installed locally
 1. Download [`docker-explorer`], as [mentioned here](https://github.com/codecrafters-io/docker-explorer).
-1. Follow the details below ("Running your program locally") to run your Docker implementation, which is implemented in `app/main.go`.
+1. Follow the details below ("Running your program locally") to run your Docker implementation, which is implemented in `app/main.nim`.
 1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.